-Living in Italy - even if it is only for a short time - is a unique experience, full of opportunities.
-Rome is the world’s largest outdoor museum, rich with churches, monuments, and galleries.
+Living in Italy – even if it is only for a short time – is a unique experience, full of opportunities.
+Rome is the world’s largest outdoor museum.
+It is rich with churches, monuments and galleries.
 Because the culture of Rome is so rich and varied, the program organizes special educational tours to places of cultural importance throughout the city.
 The entire cost of these guided tours is included in the overall cost of the program.

 Students studying in the program stay in shared apartments arranged by our program partner in Italy, CLI Dante Alighieri.
 Students will be able to request a single room or double room, depending on availability.
 Ten meals (breakfast and lunch) per week will be provided through the school.

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.